Skip to content

 Open configuration docs

-PELS usage tab showing hourly energy chart
+PELS Usage tab showing an hourly energy bar chart of managed and background power use

 Usage and insights